+A. General
-- A. General - 1.
-Landscaping should be designed to complement the architecture and create and define both public and private spaces.

-- 2. Landscaping and/or architectural treatments should be provided to screen unattractive views and features such as storage areas, trash enclosures, transformers, generators, and other similar elements. - 3.
-When plant materials are used to screen areas such as mechanical equipment, parking lots, loading docks, or storage areas, the plant materials should be massed in groups to create strong accent points, rather than planted in a straight line. - 4.
+- 1. Landscaping should be designed to complement the architecture and create and define both public and private spaces.
+The project appears to meet the guideline. - 2.
+Landscaping and/or architectural treatments should be provided to screen unattractive views and features such as storage areas, trash enclosures, transformers, generators, and other similar elements.
+The project appears to meet the guideline. - 3.
+When plant materials are used to screen areas such as mechanical equipment, parking lots, loading docks, or storage areas, the plant materials should be massed in groups to create strong accent points, rather than planted in a straight line.
+The project appears to meet the guideline. - 4.
 All plant materials should be sized so that the landscaping has an attractive appearance at the time of installation and a mature appearance within 3 years of planting.
-No large areas should be left unplanted. - 5.
-Seating should be provided in landscaped areas. - 6.
-Paths should be included to accommodate pedestrians. - 7.
+No large areas should be left unplanted.
+The project appears to meet the guideline.

+- 5. Seating should be provided in landscaped areas.
+Seating is provided in the Laguna overlook area and along the promenade. - 6.
+Paths should be included to accommodate pedestrians.
+As conditioned the project will meet this. - 7.
 Energy conservation within structures should be addressed by recognizing the sun exposure on the site and providing appropriate tree species (deciduous trees on the southern exposure, coniferous and broadleaf evergreen trees along the eastern and western exposures, and evergreens along the northern exposure.)
+As conditioned the project will meet this.